orbcode/orbuculum/README.md

 * PyOCD (Add options like `enable_swv: True`, `swv_system_clock: 32000000` to your `pyocd.yml` to use it.)
 * The ice40-HX8K Breakout Board for parallel trace.
 * Anything capable of saving the raw SWO data to a file
+* Anything capable of offering SWO on a TCP port

 Information about using each individual interface can be found in the docs directory. gdb setup files for each device type can be found in the `Support` directory.